shreyapandeeyy/CODOO/README.md

 - **Achievements:** Introduce achievements and badges to reward users for their accomplishments.
 - **Social Features:** Enable users to connect with friends and challenge them to matches.

-We hope you enjoy using LitCode and find it helpful in improving your coding skills.
+We hope you enjoy using Codoo and find it helpful in improving your coding skills.
 Happy coding!